MicrosoftDocs/windows-ai-docs/docs/overview.md

 Developers will be able to access these APIs as part of the [Windows App SDK](/windows/apps/windows-app-sdk/).

-In addition to the ready-to-use AI-backed APIs in Windows AI Library, we have guidance on how to enhance your app using Machine Learning (ML) models.
+In addition to the ready-to-use AI-backed APIs in Windows Copilot Library, we have guidance on how to enhance your app using Machine Learning (ML) models.
 This covers topics like:

 - [How can Windows applications leverage ML models?](models.md#how-can-windows-applications-leverage-ml-models)
 - [Where can I find open source ML models on the web?](models.md#find-open-source-ml-models-on-the-web)